 At the Nordic Ski World Championships Cross Country races were held using both classical and skating steps.
 At the Alpine World Championships the Super-G was introduced.

-The Gundersen method of Nordic combination was introduced.
-Competitors start the Cross Country according to points awarded for jumping and the winner is the racer who reaches the finish first.
+The Gundersen method of Nordic Combined was introduced.
+Competitors start the Cross-Country race with time delays according to points awarded for ski jumping and the winner is the racer who reaches the finish first.

 Nordic World Championships Oslo NOR.
 New skating step adopted with shorter skis made of carbon fibre.
-Nordic combination team event and 90m jump team event included.
+The Nordic Combined team event and 90m jump team event included.
 (38)

 First FIS World Championships in Ski Flying.
 Planica YUG.